 - The additional $600 unemployment payments will also not be counted as income when determining eligibility for health care programs.

-- Additional unemployment benefits will be counted as income when determining eligibility for the FoodShare and Caretaker Supplement programs through the end of these payments on July 25, 2020.
+- Additional unemployment benefits were counted as income when determining eligibility for the FoodShare and Caretaker Supplement programs through the end of these payments on July 25, 2020.

 - For more information about this update, view our partner email.